kipply/blog/blog/content/endorsed/jits-impls.md

 But wait, there's more!
 GraalVM also provides Truffle, a framework for implementing languages through building Abstract Syntax Tree (AST) interpreters.
 With Truffle, there’s no explicit step where JVM bytecode is created as with a conventional JVM language, rather Truffle will just use the interpreter and communicate with Graal to create machine code directly with profiling and a technique called partial evaluation.
 Partial evaluation is out of scope for this blog post, tl;dr it follows metatracing’s “write an interpreter, get a compiler for free” philosophy but is approached differently.

-> TruffleJS, the Truffle implementation of Javascript outperforms the JavaScript V8 engine on select benchmarks which is really impressive since V8 has had numerous more years of development, Google money+resources poured in and some crazy skilled people working on it.
-TruffleJS is still by no means “better” than V8 (or other JS engines) on most measures but it is a sign of promise for Graal.
+> TruffleJS, the Truffle implementation of JavasScript outperforms the JavaScript V8 engine on select benchmarks which is nifty since V8 has had numerous more years of development, Google money+resources poured in and some crazy skilled people working on it.
+TruffleJS is still by no means “better” than V8 (or other mainstream JS engines) on most measures but it is a sign of promise for Graal.

 # The Unexpectedly Great JIT Compiler Strategies